Property in Spain

 Buying property in Spain: Where to invest

 Overseas properties in Spain are often much cheaper than those in other countries.
 If you are searching for a location in Spain, Barcelona and Madrid are the most popular cities.
-Property buyers have been flocking to them for a long time.
+Buyers have been flocking to them for a long time.
 Property prices, however, are slowing down in these cities.
-The average price per square metre for popular locations property in Spain is €2,035.
+The average price per square metre for popular locations in Spain is €2,035.

 How do the regions of Spain differ?

 A few miles from North Africa, Spain is Southern Europe’s largest country.
 It borders Portugal and France.
 The climates and landscapes in Spain offer a wide range of choices for buyers.